joelnitta/japan_ferns_spatial_phy/data_raw/README.md

 scientific name, endemic status, conservation status, and other taxonomic data.
 Downloaded from http://www.rdplants.org/gl/FernGreenListV1.01.xls on 2019-07-17.

+gbif_clean_no_obs.csv: Geographic coordinates of ferns and lycophytes from GBIF.
+All species names resolved to Catalog of Life, and coordinates have been cleaned using coordinate cleaner.
+Based on vouchered specimens only (no occurrence records).
+Produced by pacific_ferns_biogeo project.

 japan_pterido_rbcl_cipres.zip: Output of Bayesian analysis of Japanese pteridophyte rbcL data matrix (rbcl_mrbayes.nex) downloaded from the CIPRES cluster.
 The resulting tree file is "infile.nex.con.tre" within the zip folder.
 Tips named with two numbers